 Historically, the finance industry has been a top-performing industry as far as cybersecurity is involved—but that doesn’t mean banks haven’t had security issues.
 For example, 76 million households were affected by a 2014 cyberattack on J.P.
 Morgan Chase.
 This particular breach went unnoticed for two months, as the hackers breached the system regularly for short periods of time.
-If such a large financial institution has a hard time monitoring their cybersecurity, it makes you wonder about the security posture of smaller banks and credit unions, and whether they have the right systems in place to be able to stop any security breaches before they happen.
+If such a large financial institution has a hard time monitoring their cybersecurity, it makes you wonder about the cybersecurity posture of smaller banks and credit unions, and whether they have the right systems in place to be able to stop any security breaches before they happen.
 So, just because finance has been a top performer in the past, it's still vitally important that every organization keeps their eye on this industry.

 Virtually every organization will use a law firm or lawyer for something.
 Whether it’s for patenting their latest product design or providing counsel, having a law firm at your side is vital if you’re going to successfully grow a company.
 But due to the nature of their job, lawyers have a great deal of access to legal documentation, ongoing litigation, or other sensitive information that simply cannot go public.

 One reason why legal counsel should be on your third-party risk management radar is because unlike the banking industry, law firms aren’t closely regulated like the government.
 This gives them free reign on how seriously they take cybersecurity and the precautions they take to protect your sensitive data.

 With the advent of cloud technology, more company data from software systems is being stored online.
 While this is an important technological advancement—one that makes the usability of business software far better—it opens the door for data security issues.